cachemoney/remotion/packages/docs/docs/miscellaneous/snippets/player-in-iframe.md

 ---
+image: /generated/articles-docs-miscellaneous-snippets-player-in-iframe.png
 title: "Embedding a <Player> into an <iframe>"
+crumb: "Snippets"
 ---

 :::info
-Credit to [Marcus Stenbeck](https://twitter.com/marcusstenbeck) for creating this snippet.
+Credit to [@marcusstenbeck](https://twitter.com/marcusstenbeck) for creating this snippet.
 :::

-This snippet is useful if you want to isolate the global styles of your homepage from the global styles of the [`<Player>`](/docs/player), for example if you are using TailwindCSS.
+This snippet is useful if you want to isolate the global styles of your homepage from the global styles of the [`<Player>`](/docs/player).

 ```diff title="Usage"
 - import { Player } from '@remotion/player';
 + import { IframePlayer } from 'path/to/IframePlayer';